-This programme aims at training those who would like to pursue a career in the booming field of Artificial Intelligence (Al).
-It covers the hottest Al topics - games, ethics, robotics, vision, music, and language - each backed up by a respective research group at QMUL that is world-leading.
-Practical machine learning skill development is at the core of this programme, which is specifically designed to maximise employment potential across a wide spectrum of industrial and academic posts related to Al.
+This programme aims at training those who would like to pursue a career in the booming field of Artificial Intelligence (AI).
+It uniquely covers all of the hottest AI topics - games, robotics, vision, music and language - each backed up by a respective research group at QMUL that is world-leading.
+Practical machine learning skill development is at the core of this programme, which is specifically designed to maximise employment potential across a wide spectrum of industrial and academic posts related to AI.

 Al is rapidly changing the way we live, work and learn.
 There is however a real shortage of Al talents worldwide, both to serve the industry and drive future research.
-Al jobs are amongst the best paid in industry nowadays - an Al Specialist typically earns among the highest salaries, while having a solid Al background is strongly desired in multiple research disciplines.
+Al jobs are amongst the best paid in industry nowadays - an Al Specialist typically earns among the highest salaries (New York Times, 22nd Oct 2017), while having a solid Al background is strongly desired in multiple research disciplines.